Follow us on Social & Subscribe to our newsletter to learn more about EDCC!

 ROOKIE OF THE YEAR

-Sarah Crosthwaite, Economic Development Manager of the Town of Johnstown, was selected as this year’s ‘Rookie of the Year’ for her exceptional ability and performance in economic development:
+Beth Kremer with the San Juan Development Association was selected as this year’s ‘Rookie of the Year’ for her achievements in the following activities:

 READ MORE